HilaHorizon/Carb-Inspector/README.md

 ## Model code

-appears as  a .ipynb file in: carb_inspector_model.ipynb
+Appears as  a .ipynb file in: carb_inspector_model.ipynb

-appears as a .py file in: carb_inspector_model.py
+Appears as a .py file in: carb_inspector_model.py

 ## Carb Inspector - API/UI